-Bridges, a Unionist, was the representative for Tennessee’s 3rd congressional district from 1861 to 1863.
+Bridges was the representative for Tennessee’s 3rd congressional district and was an Unionist.
+He served from 1861 to 1863.

 From Jan 1862 to Mar 1863, Bridges missed 48 of 64 roll call votes, which is 75.0%.
 This is much worse than the median of 27.9% among the lifetime records of representatives serving in Mar 1863.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.